C&C 61: Sorcery (1970)

 Sorcery, the first C&C 61 completed, was a Southern Ocean Racing Conference (SORC) Champion.
 Her first owner had her built intending to race her extensively, especially in the SORC, which is in part where her name originated (SORCery).
 Her first race was the initial SORC event: start off at St. Petersburg, down Tampa Bay, then south to a buoy off Boca Grande, then north to finish at Venice, Florida, for a total of 110 mi.
 By the time the fleet of more than 80 racers sailed under the Sunshine Skyway Bridge, Sorcery was in the lead, followed closely by Manitou, C&C's 1969 Canada's Cup winner.
 When Sorcery took line honours, crossing the finish line just after dawn, only one sail was in sight astern.
 That was Ted Turner, sailing his 12-metre American Eagle.

 Sorcery had highly successful racing season in 1971: first in class, first overall in the Annapolis-Newport Race; first in class, fourth overall in the Marblehead to Halifax Ocean Race; first in class, first overall in the SORC's St. Petersburg-Venice event; first in class, first overall in the Monhegan Race, winner of the Whittemore Trophy; first in class in the Block Island Race; and first in class, first overall in the Sandy Hook to Chesapeake event.
 She went on to achieve distinction in SORC and in many other events around the world, from the Solent to Australia to Japan.
 In one example, in 1974 Sorcery took both first-to-finish and first on corrected time in the biennial Los Angeles-to-Tahiti Race sponsored by the Transpacific Yacht Club.
 Sorcery finished the 3571 mi race in 18 days, 11 hours, and 13 minutes even, finishing almost two whole days ahead of the nearest competitor.

 Socery was rolled by a rogue wave in the North Pacific in 1976 while returning from Japan, and while she was dismasted, she survived with little other damage.
-On arrival in Victoria, British Columbia she was fitted with a new mast and departed immediately, competing in the Victoria to Maui Yacht Race, where she took third in class, ninth overall.
+On arrival in Victoria, British Columbia, she was fitted with a new mast and departed immediately, competing in the Victoria to Maui Yacht Race, where she took third in class, ninth overall.

-In 1989 the Lane Family (Dianne Lane, her husband Robb, and their two young children) of San Diego, California, USA purchased Sorcery.
+In 1989 the Lane Family (Dianne Lane, her husband Robb, and their two young children) of San Diego, California, US, purchased Sorcery.
 They sailed her from San Diego to Mexico, then cruised the world on her for the next six and a half years, crossing the Pacific and eventually the Indian Ocean.
 Their first hurricane season was spent living in New Zealand; the second in the Marshall Islands in the Central Pacific; the third in Australia; and the last one in Richards Bay in South Africa.
 Sorcery then returned the Lane family to the USA, at Cape Fear N.C. in 1999.

 Sorcery is an integral part of the book "From Where We Sail", written by Dianne Lane.